riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 However, we'll look at the HTML file, `WTnone_output_report.html`.
 This is a new feature for RiboViz 2.1 in which the outputs from the analysis of a sample are summarised as a browsable HTML document.

 Let's open that document within a web browser and look at its contents.
+All going well you should see some graphs.
+In particular you should see a Read lengths bar chart with a peak of 5000 counts at read length 28.

 **Question: Does anyone have any questions about the outputs?**